AuDigitalHealth/ci-medicare-records/pages/_includes/intro.md

 The profiles defined in this implementation guide are designed to support upload of Medicare records from a Medicare repository to the MHR system.
 The version currently supported is FHIR STU3

 This implementation guide, including the profiles defined, are not designed to support interactions between individuals, healthcare providers, the MHR system, and other clinical information systems.
-One or more separate publications will define those interactions.
+One or more separate publications define interactions for each system endpoint.